sam-almighty/Activity-Tracker-with-LogDNA/monitor_events.md

 For example, you can configure an alert that is triggered after 30 seconds, or when a 100 event lines that match the view's filtering and search criteria are collected.

+### Mute alert notifications
+{: #mon_alerts_mute}

+By default, the feature that controls the ability of a user to mute notifications is enabled when you configure an alert on a custom view.
+The **Muteable** feature applies to email notifications only.

+When the **mutable** feature is enabled on an alert, a user can pause notifications for a period of time.
+A user can choose to mute an alert for a period of 1 hour, 6 hours, 12 hours, or 1 day.

 ## Exporting events
 {: #mon_export}